DROMAKIZID/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 2 : Let us display a file
+Task 3 :What about 2?